ruankie/f1-2019-telemetry/docs/source/telemetry-specification.rst

    The structure definitions given below are specified in the syntax of the C programming language.

-   The Python versions provided by the *f1-telemetry-packet* package are very similar to the C versions, with the notable exception that for all field names, the *m\_* prefix is omitted.
+   The Python versions of the structures provided by the *f1-telemetry-packet* package are very similar to the C versions, with the notable exception that for all field names, the *m\_* prefix is omitted.
 For example, the header field *m_packetFormat* is just called *packetFormat* in the Python version.

 ^^^^^^^^^^^^
 Packet Types